nuuruuur/money-talks/README.md

 - **Cloud Data Storage:** Uses Google Spreadsheet as the primary database.
 The data is pulled into Google Apps Script, which serves as a lightweight backend API before being fetched by the frontend platform and FREE of course.

-- **Modern & Responsive UI:** Built using React and beautifully styled using Tailwind CSS with component architectures inspired by shadcn/ui [Shadcn UI](https://ui.shadcn.com "The Foundation for your Design System - shadcn/ui"), ensuring a clean, accessible, and highly mobile-responsive user experience.
+- **Modern & Responsive UI:** Built using React and beautifully styled using Tailwind CSS with component architectures inspired by shadcn/ui [Shadcn UI](https://ui.shadcn.com "The Foundation for your Design System - shadcn/ui")
+Shadcn UI <a href="https://ui.shadcn.com" target="_blank" rel="The Foundation for your Design System - shadcn/ui">Open in New Tab</a>
+, ensuring a clean, accessible, and highly mobile-responsive user experience.

 ---